jeremiah-corrado/fem_2d/paper.md

 ```
 The sparse [`SLEPc`](https://slepc.upv.es/) solver requires an [external solver](https://github.com/jeremiah-corrado/slepc_gep_solver) to be downloaded and compiled.
 This is highly recommended for larger problems, or problems with ill-conditioned B-Matrices.

 Both solvers look for the eigenvalue closest to the target value.
 They can return errors if the solution does not converge.
-The eigenpair contains the eigenvalue, and eigenvector with length equal to the number of degrees of freedom in the domain.
+Upon success, the returned eigenpair contains the eigenvalue and eigenvector with length equal to the number of degrees of freedom in the domain.

 ## Field Visualization